 St. Thomas is the travel hub of the US Virgin Islands, so there’s plenty to do on this lively island.
 Swimming with sea turtles at Brewer’s Bay, enjoy the view from the Paradise Point cable car, surf at Hull Bay, or relax on one of the best beaches on St. Thomas, Magen’s Bay.

 To really get away from it all, take the ferry to the smaller island of St. John where over half the island is within the Virgin Islands National Park.
 Swim at the world famous Trunk Bay, snorkel Waterlemon Cay, and hike the reef bay trail.

 The US Virgin Islands is one of the best places for a warm winter vacation in the US since it is a paradise with no passport requirements for Americans.
 Whether you’re looking for an active adventure or relaxation, you’ll find it here.

 Tips to make the most of your winter vacation

 1) Make sure you are well prepared for your winter holidays!
 Here are some lifesaver items that you should pack:

 P.s.: We have been testing Columbia’s products since 2020 and they are great.
 I liked them so much that I became their affiliate and in 2022 I was selected to be one of Columbia’s ambassadors in Brazil.

 * Available in certain markets and periods only.

 2) It is better to be safe than sorry!
 While choosing your travel insurance check if they cover the winter sports and activities you are planing to do.
-Here we use and recommend World Nomads Travel Insurance because they have a better cover for adventure sports.
+Here we use and recommend SafetyWing Travel Insurance because they have a great cover for adventure sports.